On a class of conserved phase field systems with a maximal monotone perturbation: Introduction

 \section{Introduction}

-The Cahn--Hilliard equation, originally introduced in \cite{CH58} and first studied mathematically in the seminal paper \cite{EZ86}, yields a description of the evolution phenomena on the solid--solid phase separation.
-In general, an evolution process goes on diffusively.
-However, the phenomenon of the solid--solid phase separation does not seem to follow on this structure: e.g., when a binary alloy is cooled down sufficiently, each phase concentrates and the material quickly becomes inhomogeneous, forming a fine-grained structure in which each of the two components appears more or less alternatively (see, e.g., \cite{KN96}).
-The Cahn--Hilliard equation is a celebrated model which describes this process (usually known as spinodal decomposition) by the simple framework of partial differential equations.
-The mathematical literature concerning this problem is rather vast.
-Let us quote \cite{eq1, CF15bbbbbb, GMS09, preamboloiniziale, Kub12, eq2, eq3, eq4, eq5} and also refer to \cite{CF15a} in which a forced mass constraint on the boundary is considered.
+The Cahn--Hilliard e quation, originally introduce d in \cite{CH58} and first studie d mathe matically in the se minal pape r \cite{EZ86}, yie lds a de scription of the e volution phe nome non of the solid--solid phase se paration.
+In ge ne ral, an e volution proce ss goe s on diffusive ly.
+Howe ve r, the phe nome non of the solid--solid phase se paration doe s not se e m to follow this structure : e .g., whe n a binary alloy is coole d down sufficie ntly, e ach phase conce ntrate s and the mate rial quickly be come s inhomoge ne ous, forming a fine -graine d structure in which e ach of the two compone nts appe ars more or le ss alte rnative ly (se e , e.g., \cite{KN96}).
+The Cahn--Hilliard e quation is a ce le brate d mode l which de scribe s this proce ss (usually known as spinodal de composition) by the simple frame work of partial diffe re ntial e quations.
+The mathe matical lite rature conce rning this proble m is rathe r vast.
+Le t us quote \cite{eq1, CF15bbbbbb, GMS09, preamboloiniziale, Kub12, eq2, eq3, eq4, eq5} and also re fe r to \cite{CF15a} in which a force d mass constraint on the boundary is conside re d.

-In the present contribution, we consider the following Cahn--Hilliard system perturbed by the presence of an additional maximal monotone nonlinearity:
+In the pre se nt contribution, we conside r the following Cahn--Hilliard syste m pe rturbe d by the pre se nce of an additional maximal monotone nonline arity:

+whe re $\Omega \subseteq \mathbb{R}^3$ is an open, bounde d, conne cte d subse t of class $C^1$, $T$~is some final time , $\chi$, $\varphi$ and $\mu$ de note the te mpe rature , the orde r parame te r and the che mical pote ntial, re spe ctive ly.
+We point out that he re $\chi$ doe s not re pre se nt the absolute te mpe rature , but it is re late d to it by